tonykieling/smoothplanner/README.md

         * Transport
         * Accomodation
         * Miscellaneous events / activities
-- Easy Edits: Travel planning is a fluid exercise and if plans change, easily edit the details on the cards
+- Easy Edits: Travel planning is a fluid exercise and if plans change, the user can easily edit the details on the cards
 - Collaboration: Add users to the trip to allow them access to view and edit their trip
 - Suggestions: Integrated with the Google places API the app automatically suggests things to do and restaurants in the destination.
 The suggestions can be easily integrated into the itinerary
+- Print View: Print out your itinerary and keep it handy with you while travelling

 # Dependencies
 - Client Side: